 Hazardous Waste Accumulation and Storage

-The following are general guidelines for accumulating and storing hazardous waste.
+Laboratory supervisors must follow these guidelines for accumulating and storing hazardous waste.
 More detailed information is available from the safety officer.

-- Appropriate personal protective equipment (eye protection, gloves, aprons, etc.) must be worn when dealing with chemicals and hazardous materials or hazardous waste.
+- Appropriate personal protective equipment (eye protection, gloves, aprons, etc.) must be worn when dealing with chemicals and hazardous materials or waste.